Non-Equilibrium Thermodynamics of Black-Hole Coronae: QPOs, Turbulence, and Jets: A cycle for the corona

 Based on the general considerations outlined above, we propose a thermodynamic cycle for the corona that can explain the QPO of the observed X-ray luminosity and which extracts work that sustains the macroscopic oscillation of the coronal plasma against its internal damping, while also potentially generating turbulence and jets.
 This scheme is summarized in Figure \ref{fig:cycle}.

 In step 1, the corona has reached its maximum temperature, and the density of electron-positron pairs is at its minimum.
 The corona is constantly bombarded by soft photons from the nearby disk.
 As those photons are up-scattered by the corona, the observed X-ray luminosity is generated.
 In step 2, hard photons within the corona begin to produce electron-positron pairs.
 In step 3, the temperature of the corona drops due to the ``pair thermostat'' effect, while the X-ray luminosity (and therefore the rate of cooling of the corona) increases with the increasing optical depth of the plasma.
-In step 4 the corona reaches its lowest temperature and highest X-ray luminosity.
-In step 5 the electron-positron pairs begin to annihilate, increasing the temperature of the plasma and reducing the observed luminosity.
+In step 4, the corona reaches its lowest temperature and highest X-ray luminosity.
+In step 5, the electron-positron pairs begin to annihilate, increasing the temperature of the plasma and reducing the observed luminosity.

-The period of this cycle may be controlled by an acoustic or magnetoacoustic mode acting as the piston variable $x$.
-The Raleigh-Eddington criterion (\ref{eqn:RE}) will be fulfilled, and the cycle will therefore persist, as long as the frequency of that macroscopic mode [see, e.g., (\ref{eqn:f})] is low compared to the rate of pair production and annihilation in the coronal plasma.
-From (\ref{eqn:RE}) we see that a small percent variation of the coronal temperature, $|T_d|/ \bar T$, can be compensated by a large heat input from the black hole.
+The period of this cycle may be controlled by an acoustic or magnetoacoustic mode acting as the piston (e.g., we may suppose that $n_p \sim V$, where $V$ is the plasma's volume, which varies with the QPO's period).
+The Raleigh-Eddington criterion (\ref{eqn:REs}) will be fulfilled, and the active cycle will therefore persist, as long as the QPO is slow [see, e.g., (\ref{eqn:f})] compared to the rate of pair production and annihilation in the coronal plasma.
+(This is analogous to the condition that the combustion process be very fast relative to the period of the piston's motion in an internal combustion engine.)
+From (\ref{eqn:RE}) we see that a small percent variation of the coronal temperature, $|T_d|/ \bar T$, can be compensated by a large heat input from the BH.

+To obtain an equation of motion we may express the work output as $\delta W = {\cal F} \, dx$ for a generalized force $\cal F$ acting on the piston degree of freedom $x$.
+We then express the first law of thermodynamics in the form

+where the function $\Pi$ describes the thermal feedback (analogous to the action of the valves in Fig.\ \ref{fig:Rayleigh}), while the factor $g_\ast$ is related to how $T_d$ varies with $x$.
+The details of how such a dynamical description can be applied to the X-ray corona are left for future investigation.\footnote{Because the working substance remains far from equilibrium during the cycle, the entropy is not a state function and it is not appropriate to write $\delta Q = T \, dS$.
+Equation (\ref{eq:force}) is formulated in a manuscript by Carlos A.\ Guti\'errez, currently in preparation under the working title ``Equations of motion for engines with thermal feedback''.}